Fast tomographic reconstruction on multicore computers

 A detailed description of the procedure implemented in the package can be found in the following articles:

-Primary publication to cite:
+Primary publications to cite:

 Fast tomographic reconstruction on multicore computers.